 For instance, crop failure is a prevalent issue faced by farmers around the globe.
 It usually happens because of unfavorable climatic conditions, such as poorly distributed rainfall and erratic weather.

-To solve this, companies like IBM are already investing millions into precision agriculture, creating IoT devices that allow farmers to monitor factors such as the soil quality, pests, and irrigation that could affect their crops.
+To solve this, companies like IBM are already investing millions into precision agriculture, creating IoT devices that allow farmers to monitor factors that could affect their crops, such as:

-Even more importantly, in the case of problems such as a food safety outbreak, it also gives us the ability to find the source of the issue almost immediately.
-This has the potential to save more than just time and money in the supply chain process—it could even save lives.
+Also, in case of problems such as food safety outbreaks, it gives the ability to find the source of the issue almost immediately.
+It can save more than just time and money in the supply chain process—it could even save lives.

 2. Increased Traceability in the Supply Chain

-We’re witnessing a dramatic rise in consumer expectations for food standards.
+Consumer expectations for food standards are rising every day.
 Most notably, more and more consumers want to know where their food comes from.

 Using blockchain technology will solve this problem by letting consumers know exactly where their food originated, who planted it, and how fresh it is.
 It will only require workers to scan the product at each stage in the process to update the database with information.